Alaska Aces (PBA): 2008–09 season: On the road to 13th title

 In the 2008 Annual Rookie Draft held on August 31, 2008, at Market!
 Market!, Taguig, Alaska drafted scoring guard Solomon Mercado at fifth in the first round and grabbing Mapúa star Kelvin dela Peña at fifteenth in the second round.
-A day after the draft, the team acquired 2007 first overall pick and team leading scorer Joe Devance from Rain or Shine (formerly Welcoat Dragons) in exchange for Solomon Mercado and wingman Eddie Laure.
+A day after the draft, the team acquired 2007 first overall pick and team leading scorer Joe Devance from Rain or Shine (formerly Welcoat Dragons) in exchange for Mercado and wingman Eddie Laure.

 On September 4, 2008, the team signed 2004 7th overall pick Ervin Sotto.
-While on September 22, 2008, Alaska traded J.R.
-Quiñahan to the Air21 Express in exchange for 2008 6th overall pick Mark Borboran.
+While on September 22, 2008, Alaska traded Quiñahan to the Air21 Express in exchange for 2008 6th overall pick Mark Borboran.
 Meanwhile, the team also signed veteran 6–9 Eric Canlas through free agency.

 The Aces started their campaign on their quest for their 4th All-Filipino crown on a high note including a 4–0 start.
 They struggled in the middle part of the conference but still remained the leader in the standings.
 Alaska finished as the number one team after the elimination round winning 12 games in 18 matches and was the first team to secure a seat in the Semifinals giving them a long rest.
 After three weeks of waiting, they faced the defending Philippine Cup champion Sta.
 Lucia Realtors, a re-match of last year's Semifinals which went to a seven-game grueling series.
 The Realtors swept the depleted-lineup of the Rain or Shine Elasto Painters in the Quarterfinals.
 The Aces beat the defending champion Realtors in six games to advance and arranged a Finals showdown with the Talk 'N Text Tropang Texters.
 They had a 2–0 lead first but Talk 'N Text tied the series 2–2.
 In Game 5, Alaska won 95–93 courtesy by Willie Miller's tough three-point shot.
 In Game 6, Talk 'N Text tied the series 3–3 to force a Game 7.
 In Game 7, they had a chance to win the title but the missed free throws during the crucial seconds of the game by Miller and Joe Devance gave Talk 'N Text the win and the title, 93–89.